NICxKMS/ETH_AVAX_INTER_MOD_3/README.md

 3. **Interact with the Contract**
    - After deploying, the contract will appear under `Deployed Contracts`.
+   - To register a player:
+     - Input the player's address.
+     - Click the `registerPlayer` button.
-   - To recharge tokens:
+   - To mint tokens:
-     - Input the address and the amount of tokens to mint.
+     - Input the player's address and the amount of tokens to mint.
-     - Click the `recharge` button.
+     - Click the `mint` button.
-   - To redeem tokens:
+   - To burn tokens:
-     - Input the address and the amount of tokens to burn.
+     - Input the player's address and the amount of tokens to burn.
-     - Click the `redeem` button.
+     - Click the `burn` button.
    - To transfer tokens:
      - Input the sender's address, receiver's address, and the amount of tokens to transfer.
+     - Click the `transferPoints` button.
+   - To get player points:
+     - Input the player's address.
-     - Click the `transferFrom` button.
+     - Click the `getPlayerPoints` button.

 ## Help

 ### Common Issues
 - **Compilation Errors**: Ensure the Solidity version specified matches the version set in the Remix compiler.
 - **Deployment Errors**: Make sure the selected environment is correct and the contract is compiled without errors.
-- **Interaction Errors**: Ensure the address and value inputs are valid and that sufficient balance exists for redeeming tokens.
+- **Interaction Errors**: Ensure the address and value inputs are valid, that players are registered, and that sufficient balance exists for burning or transferring tokens.

 For detailed debugging and assistance, refer to the Remix documentation or community forums.